akaruiiroai/ProxerDownlaoder_2.1.0/README.md

 ----------------------------------------------------------
 Hello there!
 In version 2.1.0, I fixed the proxy issue.
-You can now input a proxy, tah will be saved and works flawlessly.
+You can now input a proxy, that will be saved and work flawlessly.

 !ATTENTION!
 JAVA IS NEEDED IN ORDER TO RUN THIS PROGRAMM!